“Passionate yet thoughtful… sublime to hear.”

 arrangements of music, as well as writing original compositions.

-In addition to a number of ballads for voice and piano/voice and
+In addition to a number of ballads for voice, piano/voice, and

 cello, she composed "Journey Home" in 2016, a work for live